-If you would like to have a professional review of your WSCPAR for a Program of Promise recognition, please submit your application packet to the WSCA WSCPAR committee by Monday November 22, 2021, at 5:00pm.
+If you would like to have a professional review of your WSCPAR for a Program of Promise recognition, please submit your online application by Monday November 20, 2023, at 5:00pm.
 Please make sure to follow the directions and requirements delineated in the WSCPAR application for full consideration.

 WSCA is committed to providing supports and resources to school counselors so they can confidently and effectively complete a WSCPAR.
-You will find answers to many of your questions about the WSCPAR in this new handbook.
+You will find answers to many of your questions about the WSCPAR in this handbook.
 Also note resources available through our technical assistance page as well as contact us with any questions you may have at data@wscaweb.org.

-Sarah Flier & Stacey Miller WSCA Data & ASCA Model Co-Directors
+Cindy Bourget & Sarah Flier WSCA Data & ASCA Model Co-Directors

-Application Packet Requirements
+Online Application Requirements